About the Program

 Fax: (716) 878-4421

 1 A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale).
-An average B grade in University Physics I and II from an accredited college or university.

 2. An application packet, including a personal statement and three letters of reference.

 3. An interview may be required.